Tazinho/snakecase/README.md

 ## [5] "species"
 ```

-It is as simple as that to treat all non alpha-numerics as separators
+It is as simple as that to treat all non-alphanumerics as separators

 ``` r
 to_any_case("malte.grosser@gmail.com", preprocess = "[^[:alnum:]]")